Does ceramic coating work on motorcycles?

 Providing the sticker or wrap is clean and tidy, applying a ceramic coating over the top will create no issues.
-Much the same as if you have the paint protection kits (Second skin Etc) a ceramic coating can be added over the top of these too.
+If you have the paint protection kits (Second skin Etc), a ceramic coating can be added over the top.

 Is ceramic coating worth it?

 That all depends on your situation, bike and personal circumstances.
 It’s not magical protection from everything.
 It’s also not a magic treatment that will add thousands of pounds back onto the price of your bike.
-It may help preserve a bikes paintwork, and this may, in turn, keeps the bikes residual value slightly higher.
-If you have a workhorse bike which does many miles, a ceramic coating can make it quicker to wash.
+It may help preserve a bikes paintwork, which may, in turn, keep the bikes residual value slightly higher.
+If you have a workhorse bike with many miles, a ceramic coating can make it quicker to wash.

 The overall paint quality and finish of brand new bikes can sometimes be pretty poor, even if the bike is brand new.
 It is worth having the time spent getting it looking perfect before ceramic coating the motorcycle.
-The same can be said for used bike except these are even more time consuming to get everything looking perfect.
-Ballpark detailing time can be around 20 hours to complete but this makes the bike look better than when it left the factory.
+The same can be said for a used bike, except these are even more time consuming to get everything looking perfect.
+Ballpark detailing time can be around 20 hours to complete, but this makes the bike look better than when it left the factory.

-Thanks to Nige from Taylor-Made detailing for the photos.
+Thanks to Nige from Taylor-Made detailing and to Autobrite UK for the photos.

 - Ben’s training log week 1.Weekly Stats: Rides: 2 Time trial (12km long) Negative Split and Zone 2 recovery (8km)Runs: 2 (Couch to 5k week 2, run 1 and week 1 run 3)Other activities: Indoor Bouldering & Rock Climbing I’m not the fastest out there,… Read More »Ben’s training log week 1.